 This is a contingency plan for this risk event.

-You can find many definitions of a contingency plan on the internet which may appear different to you, but they may be individually correct.
+You can find many definitions of a contingency plan on the internet that may appear different to you, but they may be individually correct.

-Below are two such different explanations of the contingency plan.
+Below are two different explanations of the contingency plan.